 Readers interested in scheduling cronjobs at intervals other than 60 seconds should check out Ole Michelsen's article on using crontab in macOS (previously Mac OS X).

-For the final step, the payload file permissions should be upgraded using the below chmod command.
+For the final step, the script file permissions should be upgraded using the below chmod command.

 chmod 777 /etc/payload